SACHSTech/GitHub-Basics/README.md

 ## Where Work Is Stored
 - **Remote Repository:** Stored in the cloud on GitHub’s servers.
 This is the version everyone can see and use.
-- **Local Copy (later):** Developers often clone a repo to their own computer to work offline, then sync changes back to the remote.
-For now, we focus on the version stored directly on GitHub.
+- **Local Copy:** Developers often copy the contents of a repo to their own computer to work offline in a step called *cloning*.
+They then sync changes back to the remote.
+For now, we focus only on the version stored directly on GitHub.

 ## Commit Messages
 A **commit** is a snapshot of your work at a specific point in time.
 Every commit requires a **commit message**.